OmarExpo/invent-backend/README.md

 ## This repository contains the code for a backend application I created using the MERN tech stack.
 I created an inventory management system.

+Here is the repo for the frontend: [https://github.com/OmarExpo/invent-frontend]

 ## It is been built using the following, stack, tools & technologies:

 NodeJs & Express